-- About linking to gadgets
+- About linking gadgets together

-- Building links
+- Building gadget links

 - Scripting linked gadgets

-About linking to gadgets
+About linking gadgets together

 Gadgets link to each other so that information from one gadget can change the information displayed in another gadget.
-One gadget publishes information, and one or more other gadgets subscribe to it using the linking menu.
-Gadgets, like data selection gadgets, publish their data when a user changes a value on the gadget, such as selecting one or more items from a list.
+One gadget publishes information, and one or more other gadgets subscribe to the publishing gadget, linking the two gadgets together.
+Gadgets, like data selection gadgets, publish their data when a user changes a value, such as selecting an item from a list.